jekyll/minima/_posts/2020-10-04-inner-compass.md

 - **Don't change people.** Don't waste your time trying to change people.
 Set the behaviour expectation and hold that line.
 If they don't change, accept and move on.

 - **Level up your surroundings.** You are the average of the 5 people who you spend the most time with.
 Success in your life depends on who you chose to work with.
 This can be extended beyond people.
 What books, podcasts, videos do you consume?

-- **People are going always judge you.** It doesn’t matter how you choose to live your life — whether you build a business or work a corporate job; have children or choose not to have children; travel the world or live in the same town all of your life; go to the gym 5 times a week or sit on the couch every night — whatever you do, someone will judge you for it.
-There will always be haters and difficult people.
-For one reason or another, someone will find a reason to project their insecurities, their negativity, and their fears onto you and your life, and you’ll have to deal with it.

 - **Follow the golden rule.** Treat others like you would like to be treated.
 Be genuine above all.